-Quick -- list the top nasal allergy symptoms.
-Chances are you said sneezing, itchy or watery eyes, and a runny nose.
-All of those are high on the list of troublesome allergy symptoms.
+Sneezing, itchy or watery eyes, and a runny nose are troublesome symptoms of nasal allergies.
 But did you know that nasal allergies can also make it hard for you to concentrate?

 If you’re one of the 35 million Americans who suffer from allergic rhinitis – hay fever or seasonal allergies caused by tree, grass, and other plant pollens – chances are you sometimes find it difficult to keep your mind on what you’re doing.
 Here are some tips to help you stay alert.